zowe/docs-site/docs/user-guide/cli-using-configuring-global-profiles.md

 Issue the following command to create the global profiles configuration file (`zowe.config.json`) and the user profile configuration file (`zowe.config.user.json`):

 ```
-zowe config init --global-config --user-config
+zowe config init --global-config
 ```

 After you create the configuration files, you can use a text editor to populate global profiles with connection details for your mainframe services.

 ## Secure Credential Store Plug-in is deprecated

-The Zowe core CLI contains secure credential encryption, which eliminates the need for the plug-in.
+With the introduction of global profiles, the Secure Credential Store (SCS) Plug-in is deprecated.
 The `zowe scs` and `zowe config` command groups are obsolete.
+Secure credential encryption is now included in the core CLI.

 The CLI prompts you to enter the username and password securely by default.
-Commands in the `zowe config` command group let you manage security for any option value.
+Commands in the `zowe config` command group now let you manage security for any option value.